Kingerthanu/CPP_ClientServer/README.md

 The Program Starts By Calling It With An Attached Mode In Which Will Specifify The Specific Pipeline This Process Will Run Through.

-There Will Be 1 Main Mode That Must Be Active In Order For The Others To Properly Work In Which Is The Server; The Server Will Arbitraily Ping A Port In Which To Bind The Processes' To, Creating A Socket And Printing It.
+There Will Be 1 Main Mode That Must Be Active In Order For The Others To Properly Work In Which Is The Server; The Server Will Arbitraily Ping A Port In Which To Bind The Processes' To, Creating A Listening Socket And Printing It.
 This Socket Will Work To Listen For A Incoming Request From A Client In Which Wants To Do A Transaction.
 The Server When Hearing A Connection Through Its Listen(...)
 Will Then Wait Until The Client Provides A Byte Stream Of The Given Mode And Its Size.
-With This Mode The
+With This Mode The Server Process Will Interpolate What Type Of Request The Client Is Trying To Do.
+This Could Be:

+  - read <IP> <Socket> <File Path>: This Mode Will Allow A Client To Request The Server To Look Through Its Relative Directory For The Given File Path.
+With This File--If Created--Will Provide The Client With A Byte-Stream Of The Files Contents And Print Out The Contents.

+  - check <IP> <Socket> <File Path>: This Mode Will Allow A Client To Request The Server To Look Through Its Relative Directory For The Given File Path And If It's Currently Created Will Tell The User Through A Simple Byte-Boolean.

 <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49">